mterzolo/everyone-poops/README.md

 Put into
 /data/sf_open

+Demographic Data
+Demographic data can be found at https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml Data should be extracted at the most granular geographic level (census block groups).

 Once the data is downloaded and put into its respective locations, run each script in order (1_clean_from_source.ipynb, then 2-0_make_blocks.ipynb, etc.)